a town with a thousand things to see

 Read here for information on where to find the tombs

 Montepulciano and Valley

-The Valdichiana Outlet shopping is set a great place to stop while touring the south eastern corner of Tuscany, between the provinces of Arezzo and Siena.
+The Valdichiana Outlet shopping is a great place to stop while touring the southeastern corner of Tuscany, between the provinces of Arezzo and Siena.
 The shopping center is characterized by a suggestive architecture design, mimicking the typical Tuscan styles.
 The stores featured include Italian and international brands such as Conte of Florence, Replay, Enrico Coveri, Fornarina, Benetton, Puma, Sisley, Bassetti, Bata, and many others.
 In the over 140 charming shops you can take advantage of great discounts all year long.